 - National Rank 100–119

-Located in the heart of one of the largest and most comprehensive technology centers in the nation, the Department of Engineering Management and Systems Engineering harnesses strong connections to influential institutions to deliver a unique combination of research, teaching, and public service.
+Located in the heart of one of the largest and most comprehensive technology centers in the nation, GW’s engineering departments harness strong connections to influential institutions to deliver a unique combination of research, teaching, and public service.
 Since 1954, the Department has been a force for leadership in engineering management and other interdisciplinary areas, as one of the nation’s first dedicated programs in these fields.
 The Department has contributed not only to the modern technological landscape through leading research, but also through inventive initiatives working with the Department of Homeland Security, the D.C.
 Water Resources Research Institute, and NASA, among others.